SDU-eScience/UCloud/provider-integration/im2/docs/src/dev/frontend-development.md

 ### Running the UI

-For a local dev environment, the `launcher`-tool, available in the root folder of the project, can be run, that will automatically start the environment.
+For a local dev environment, the `launcher`-tool, available in the root folder of the project, can be run, that will automatically initialize and start the environment.
 The UI will be available at `ucloud.localhost.direct` and will use the local environment as the backend.
 An admin user will be generated with the following login info:

 - Username: user